Heat (Heat Wave)

 to provide more cool air.

 with air conditioning each day for several hours.
-Air conditioned locations
+Air

 are the safest places during extreme heat because electric fans do not

 cool the air.
-Fans do help sweat evaporate, which gives a cooling effect.
+Fans do help sweat evaporate, which gives a cooling

-Dress appropriately:
+- Dress appropriately:

-Wear loose-fitting, lightweight, light-colored clothing that will cover
+- Wear loose-fitting, lightweight, light-colored

 as much skin as possible.
-Lightweight, light-colored clothing reflects
+Lightweight, light-colored clothing

 heat and sunlight and helps maintain normal body temperature.
 Cover as

-much skin as possible to avoid sunburn and over-warming effects of sunlight
+much skin as possible to avoid sunburn and over-warming effects of

 on your body.